Bhanutejabeeram/flick/README.md

 The problem

-You give a terminal coding agent like Claude Code or Codex a long task and move on — maybe you open another VS Code tab, switch to Chrome, or start browsing something else.
+You give a terminal coding agent like Claude Code or Codex a long task and move on.
+Maybe you open another VS Code tab, switch to Chrome, or start browsing something else.

 Meanwhile, the agent reaches a permission prompt or needs your input and stops completely, waiting for you.